-The Lancet Commission on Health and Climate brings together more than 60 international experts as a new commission to respond to climate change, with the resulting research to be released at 00.01am GMT (9.00am AEST) on Tuesday 23rd June 2015.
+The Lancet Commission on Health and Climate brings together more than 60 international experts as a new commission to respond to climate change.
+The research will be released at 9am AEST on Tuesday 23 June 2015.

 The 2015 Commission understands climate change as a ‘health emergency’.
 The Commission report includes research and evidence from five working groups, each tackling a particular part of the policy response to this crisis to deliver updates on the scale of the threat, and potential ways forward.
 With contributions from climate scientists, economists, energy and health professionals, the Commission report presents mitigation and adaptation policies necessary to protect human health from climate change and to promote sustainable development.
 A series of events are being held around the world to mark the release of this important new research.